autsauce/portoptpy/README.md

 # portoptpy
 ### About
 A Python library for interfacing with and conducting backtests using the Portfolio Optimizer API: https://docs.portfoliooptimizer.io/.
 All portfolio optimization methodologies require the historical returns of the portfolio's constiutent assets.
-By default, the library will obtain daily returns data from Yahoo finance for performing optimizations. ***BEWARE OF LOOK-AHEAD BIAS WHEN USING BACKWARD ADJUSTED PRICES*** Users can utilize their own returns data as long as it is passed in with the proper format:
+By default, the library will obtain daily returns data from Yahoo finance for performing optimizations. ***BEWARE OF LOOK-AHEAD BIAS WHEN USING BACKWARD ADJUSTED PRICES.*** Users can utilize their own returns data as long as it is passed in with the proper format:

 1. Must be a pandas DataFrame.
 2. Column indices must be ticker symbols.